WafflesXD/osuAnalyst/readme.md

-# Im working on it
+# Im working on it, Tito is also working on it